bhuvangu/test/Get All Test.md

 Sample Response Data
 ---
-Returns a array of Object, where each object represent a test live.
+Returns a array of Object, where each object represent a live test .
 ```
 [
     {